jpenca/spinal-docs/README.md

 **It is essential that you learn how to use the range-loop.** Once you know how it works, you have learned most of the spinal language already.

 ## Trig Parameters
 These parameters are available for every sequencer trig.
-There is no limit to how many of these can be locked on specific steps.
+There is no limit to how many of these can be enabled in a pattern.

 | Arg Name            | Parameter                 | min         | max       | unit                                     |
 | ------------------- | ------------------------- | -----------:| ---------:| ---------------------------------------- |